johannkrugell/caeser-cipher/README.md

-README
-This Ruby program is part of a project for the Odin Porject fullstack developer course.
+This Ruby program is part of a project for the Odin Project Fullstack Developer course.
 The project goal is develop a Caeser Cipher, see Wikipedia https://en.wikipedia.org/wiki/Caesar_cipher